Create an account to start saving and reviewing all your favourite recipes

 inspiration

 On the hunt for clever ways to keep costs down in the kitchen?
-Check out our top budget-friendly tips for cooking at Christmas
+Check out our top budget-friendly tips for Christmas.

-Stir-up Sunday is all about getting ahead – this lovely tradition dictates that this is THE day to make your Christmas pudding.
-This year, it fell on 20 November 2022, but if you missed it, there’s still plenty of time for the flavours to mature in time for Christmas Day.
-Rustle up this impressive-looking pud, based on Jamie’s Nan’s recipe.
+Stir-up Sunday is all about getting ahead – tradition says that this is THE day to make your Christmas pudding.
+This year, it’s 23 November 2025, but if you miss it, don’t worry – you just need to leave some time for the flavours to mature in time for Christmas Day.
+Rustle up this impressive-looking pud, based on Jamie’s Nan’s recipe, or try this great gluten-free version.

 Gravy can make or break Christmas dinner – and a good one can hide a multitude of sins!
-So make Jamie’s favourite, delicious Get-Ahead Gravy now, then pop it in the freezer, ready to reheat on The Big Day.
+So make Jamie’s favourite Get-ahead gravy now, then pop it in the freezer, ready to reheat on the Big Day.
 Your Christmas Day self will thank you for it.
-Sounds good?
-Find out more about this iconic gravy here.
+And don’t forget to use up those lovely leftovers.

 The flavour of the festive season – and perfect for an impromptu pudding and afternoon treat.
 This gorgeous version uses butternut squash, maple syrup and almonds to take a jar of mincemeat to the next level.
 The beauty of these mince pies is that you can freeze them, then bake from frozen.
 So easy!

-This Italian classic (literally ‘pick-me-up’ in English) makes the perfect post-Christmas dinner dessert for anyone who may be feeling a bit too full for a proper pud!
+This Italian classic (literally ‘pick-me-up’ in English) makes the ideal post-Christmas dinner dessert for anyone who may be feeling a bit too full for a proper pud!
 Vin Santo-soaked sponge spiked with coffee, rich chocolate ganache and smooth cream, finished with grated chocolate and orange – what’s not to love?
 Freeze now, ready to defrost in your fridge on Christmas Eve.
+This stunning Chocolate tiramisù is also gluten-free.

-Start curing this beautiful gravadlax a few days before Christmas, then finish off on Christmas Eve.
-Serve up this magnificent Christmas starter with buttered sourdough, cucumber rounds, sour cream and lemon wedges for squeezing over – it’s a beautifully light, fresh way to begin what can sometimes be a rather heavy meal!
+Start curing this gorgeous gravlax a few days before Christmas, then finish off on Christmas Eve.
+Serve up this magnificent Christmas starter with buttered sourdough, cucumber rounds, soured cream and lemon wedges for squeezing over – it’s a beautifully light, fresh way to begin your meal.

-Pigs in blankets are an absolute Christmas dinner essential for many people.
+An absolute Christmas dinner essential for many people.
 Make them now, freeze them, then simply roast from frozen on the day – talk about a festive dinner winner!
 They’re also a brilliant addition to a buffet spread or great as a festive nibble, so think about making an even bigger batch.
+After something a bit different?
+Try these flavour combos.

 PREP YOUR VEGGIES

 Getting these prepped and lined up in a tray on Christmas Eve will make Christmas morning so much more enjoyable.
-Get your potatoes, carrots, parsnips, red cabbage and Brussels ready, then simply cover with foil and pop in the fridge, ready to cook tomorrow.
-And while you’re at it, prep your turkey too.
+Get your Best roast potatoes parboiled and tossed in fat, Christmas carrots in a bag prepped and sealed in a foil parcel, and Super steamed greens all prepped.
+Place it all in the fridge, ready to cook tomorrow.

 Whether you use fresh or frozen cranberries, this easy recipe makes the most flavourful sauce – you’ll never go back to shop-bought again.
-It’s also great to pop in sterilised jars and give as last-minute gifts.
+You could pop it in sterilised jars and give as last-minute gifts, too.
 Make it now, then leave it in the fridge until tomorrow.

 A beautifully fruity trifle is all the better for making it the day before – the alcohol has time to soak in, and the layers have time to settle.
 And this recipe is Jamie’s mum’s pride and joy, so you’re guaranteed a Christmas Day winner.

-Then if you need a little help with the cooking times on Christmas Day, follow Jamie’s masterplan!
+Right, we’re now at Christmas Day!
+For help with cooking times, check out our Christmas masterplan.
 Then sit back and enjoy your delicious lunch with your loved ones… Happy Christmas!

-Remember to let food cool thoroughly before freezing – and get it into the freezer within 2 hours.
+To safely freeze food, remember to let it cool thoroughly beforehand – and get it into the freezer within 2 hours.
 Make sure everything is well wrapped, and labelled for future reference.
 Thaw in the fridge before use (unless the recipe says you can cook from frozen), and use within 48 hours.
 If you’ve frozen cooked food, don’t freeze it again after reheating it.